 A Scrum board shows a visual status of a sprint and is split across different stages of the workflow.
 In contrast to the Kanban board, which lacks such a concept, a Scrum board is reset after each sprint.

-A Scrum team constantly monitors the work, and through a daily scrum meeting which is 15 minutes, the team analyses, communicates and corrects the problems.
+A Scrum team constantly monitors the work, and through a daily scrum meeting which is 15 minutes, the team analyses communicate, and correct the problems.
 There is a heavy focus on cross-functionality.

-The scrum team has three roles as divided among the members:
+The scrum team has three roles divided among the members:

 3. Scrum Master